From eating and transport to vaccinations and the internet, here’s what you need to know before your Middle Kingdom adventure

 4. Do I need vaccinations?

-According to the Australian Government Foreign Affairs site, Smartraveller, no vaccinations are required to enter China.
-However, Smartraveller recommends that visitors ensure polio and hepatitis vaccinations are up to date.
+According to most Government Foreign Affairs sites, no vaccinations are required to enter China, however there is the recommendation to ensure polio and hepatitis vaccinations are up to date.
 You might also want to consider the Japanese Encephalitis vaccination.
 For detailed and personalised advice, visit your GP 3-4 months prior to departure.

 5. Can I drink the tap water?

-Drinking tap water is not advisable, it must be boiled first.
+Although the water quality is improving, drinking the tap water is not recommended, it must be boiled first.
 This advice applies to all major cities, as well as rural areas.
-Bottled water is readily available at restaurants and mini-marts and is often available free of charge in hotels.
+Bottled water is readily available at restaurants and mini-marts, and bottled water is often available free of charge in hotels.

 6. Can I purchase alcohol?

 Alcohol is accessible in China, with Chinese wines and spirits being widely available in both major cities and rural areas.
-Local and international supermarkets in cities tend to carry Australian and international beer and wine.
+Local and international supermarkets in cities tend to carry a large selection of international beer and wine.
 With Chinese wine and beer now on the world stage, why not go local?
-Tsingtao, China’s most recognisable beer, was founded in Qingdao in 1903 by German settlers – and since Germans know beer, you can trust it’s a decent brew.
-Baijiu, on the other hand, is the most widely consumed spirit and packs a punch with an alcohol content upwards of 50% – tread lightly, and gan bei! (cheers!).
+Tsingtao, China’s most recognisable beer, was founded in Qingdao in 1903 by German settlers—and since Germans know beer, you can trust it’s a decent brew.
+Baijiu, on the other hand, is the most widely consumed spirit and packs a punch with an alcohol content upwards of 50%—tread lightly, and gan bei! (cheers!).